 Unfortunately, new updates with new features come with new problems.
-A few problems are rearing their ugly heads on support forums.
-Here are the main ones with advice on what to do about them.
+A few of these problems are rearing their ugly heads on iOS 13 and iPadOS support forums already.

-But the good news is that you can fix most of these annoyances rather quickly on your own, without a call to Apple Support or setting up an appointment to visit an Apple Genius.
+The good news is that you can fix most of these annoyances rather quickly on your own, without a call to Apple Support or setting up an appointment to visit an Apple Genius.
+Here are the main problems with advice on what to do about them.

 iOS 13 and iPadOS Common Problems Guide – Overview

 In this iOS 13 and iPadOS guide, we walk you through troubleshooting and fixing (or working around) many of the common iOS 13 and iPadOS problems and annoyances.

 Where possible, we have also created simple cheat-sheets with essential tips that have worked for our readers over the years when dealing with some of these common iOS annoyances.
-Readers feedback and tips are also integrated into quick tips.
+Readers’ feedback and tips are also integrated into quick tips.

 So if your iPhone, iPad, or iPod has problems with installation, communication, connectivity, camera, and battery or power, check out this guide first and see if you can solve the problem on your own.

-We’re updating this article daily, so if your problem isn’t listed, please add it to the comments section.
+If your problem isn’t listed, please add it to the comments section.